whatchamacallem/debcargo-conf/CONTRIBUTING.rst

 1. The maintainer should be on IRC: #debian-rust on OTFC
 1. If the crate needs dependencies not available yet in Debian, document them in the RFS file
+1. If you are asking for sponsoring on an existing key crate, please make sure it isn't breaking a lot of things.
+If it does, please identify the necessary steps
 1. Patience